thejohnfreeman/rippled-docker/windows/README.md

 - up to 5 employees of a small business (defined as fewer than 250 employees and less than $1 million in annual revenue)

-If I am using Visual Studio Community Edition and Visual Studio Build Tools under these conditions, am I still prohibited from sharing an image for other users under the same conditions?
+If I am using Visual Studio Community under these conditions, am I still prohibited from sharing an image for other users under the same conditions?
 Regardless, it seems I should be able to share a Dockerfile [just like Microsoft][11].

 This Dockerfile is based off some examples from Microsoft:

 - [basic][9]
 - [advanced][10]
 - [`vs-dockerfiles/native-desktop`][12]

+Those examples use [Visual Studio Build Tools][13] (VSBT), which is "a standalone installer that only lays down the tools required to build C++ projects without installing the Visual Studio IDE".
+It is a newer installer alongside more traditional installers for Visual Studio Community (VSC), Professional, and Enterprise.
+VSBT comes with a number of [components][8], but it is missing the Python and Git [components][14] available with the VSC installer.
+On the other hand, VSC has the heavier weight (~1290 MB) `Microsoft.VisualStudio.Component.VC.CoreIde` component instead of the lighter weight (~350 MB) `Microsoft.VisualStudio.Component.VC.CoreBuildTools` component found in VSBT.
+There are alternative ways to install Python and Git (e.g. with [Chocolatey][] or [Scoop][]), but I prefer to use a Microsoft installer to guarantee that everything works together.

 When building the image for yourself, mind the [known issues][3]: